ThienVie/pwd-and-pin/README.md

 Please, **avoid Password, passworD, paSSword, etc.**

-* pin: it will show "Your pin is: {random numbers}".
+* pin:      It will show "Your pin is: {random numbers}".
 The length of the numbers is automaticly four.

-* password, you have the option to choose the length of the password.
+* password: You have the option to choose the length of the password.
 After that it will show

 ```
 Your password is: {random uppercase, lowercase, digits and punctaution}